 Scholarship Amount Comments 4-Year Doctoral Fellowship (4YF) \$18,200 per year plus full tuition for maximum 4 years Incoming PhD students are considered once during the first 12 months of their PhD program MASc to PhD transfer students are considered within the first year following their transfer.
-Supervisors provide top-up of \$8,000 each year.
-Graduate Student Initiative (GSI) Up to \$5,000 (One-time) Incoming MASc, MSc, PhD students with an overall first class standing in their most recent four academic years are considered.
+Supervisors provide top-up each year.
+Graduate Student Initiative (GSI) Up to \$5,000 (One-time) All Incoming MASc, MSc, PhD students who have registered for their first term will be awarded within their first term .
 Awards are subject to availability of funds.